 - Will Travel for Vegan Food – focuses on traveling the U.S.A. as a vegan

-BOTTOM LINE: Be a personality or an expert in a specific sub-topic of travel with a targeted audience.
+BOTTOM LINE: When you want to know how to start a travel blog the right way, you should first be a personality or an expert in a specific sub-topic of travel with a targeted audience (i.e. your own blue ocean).
 If, however, you are not confident enough about your travel knowledge since you’re still new or still in the process of planning your journey, what you can do, at the very least, is to ensure that you have a unique story that will make anyone interested in following you.
 In a way, just put yourself in your readers’ shoes and find out what will make them tick.

 • • •